We’re always warning you about apps that could infect your device with malware. If you download a malicious app, it could cause tons of problems.

 This is why we highly recommend staying away from third-party app stores and only downloading apps from official sites.
 Unfortunately, now that’s not even 100% guaranteed to be safe.
 Tap or click here to see if you’ve downloaded any of these malicious apps found on Google Play Store.

 You’d think taking precautions and staying away from potentially malicious apps would be enough to stay safe, but not anymore!
-There’s actually a phone on the market that has a preinstalled malicious app.
+There are actually phones on the market with preinstalled malicious apps.
 Even worse, removing it could break your phone.

 Deleting this app could brick your device

-Researchers at Malwarebytes are warning Android users about a phone that comes with a couple of shady apps already installed.
+Researchers at Malwarebytes warned Android users in January of this year about a phone that comes with a couple of shady apps already installed.
 The phone in question is the UMX U683CL.
-The phone runs the Android operating system (OS) and is a government-subsidized device for lower-income users.
+It runs the Android operating system (OS) and is a government-subsidized device for lower-income users.

 Here’s what’s happening: There are two apps that are preinstalled on the UMX U683CL causing problems.
 One is called “Wireless Update” and it’s used to update the device’s OS.
 The problem is it also has the capability to auto-install other apps without the user’s consent.

 Malwarebytes said the app is a variant of Adups, a China-based company that has been caught collecting user data, creating backdoors for mobile devices and developing auto-installers.

 You may also like: Delete these 17 malicious Android apps from your phone